-As discussed in Note 1, item I, and Note 11 in the notes to the financial statements, for the year ended December 31, 2019, the Association reclassified its Interest in the License Agreement with the SCDOT and reallocated the 2018 Net Position (Deficit) to be consistent with a request from the SCDOT.
-Our opinion is not modified with respect to these matters.
+As discussed in Note 1, item Q, and Note 11 in the notes to the financial statements, for the year ended December 31, 2020, the Association reclassified accrued interest and reallocated debt service payments to more closely align with the provisions of the trust indenture.
+These adjustments resulted in the 2019 Net Position (Deficit) being reallocated to conform with the 2020 Net Position (Deficit) presentation.
+Our opinion is not modified with respect to this matter.